-Your assignment is to simply READ the book that you have chosen.
+Your assignment is to simply READ and think about the books that you have chosen.

-During the first several days of school, you will be assessed in the following ways:
+During the first several days of school, students may be assessed in the following ways:

-- 1. Formal discussion--Discussions are an opportunity for you to share intriguing elements of your book with your classmates and your teacher.
+- Book talk--Presentations are an opportunity for you to share intriguing elements of your books with your classmates and your teacher.
 You should be prepared to answer questions such as: - a.
 How have your insights changed since reading the books? - b.
 How did the characters change from start to finish? - c.
-What was especially challenging about these books? - d.
+What was especially challenging about this books? - d.
 What did these stories teach you about yourself and/or others?